awneet23/ChromeHackathon/README.md

 - Check that you're on meet.google.com

 **Cards not generating for topics:**
-- Verify Cerebras API key is valid
-- Check browser console for API errors
+- Check if Prompt API is available: Open console and check for Prompt API errors
+- Ensure Chrome version 127 or higher
 - Make sure topics are clearly mentioned in conversation
 - Wait 15 seconds for batch processing

+**Prompt API not working:**
+- Navigate to `chrome://flags/#prompt-api-for-gemini-nano` and enable it
+- Restart Chrome browser
+- Check `chrome://components/` to see if Gemini Nano is installed

 ## Development